Rhoshill, Pembrokeshire: Chapel

 Ty Rhos Chapel is 0.5 mi to the northeast of Rhoshill.
 It was built in 1815, rebuilt in 1859 and is a Grade II listed building.

 Rhosygilwen

 The estate of Rhosygilwen, covering 50 acre, is a cultural venue, retreat and events centre.
+The main house, coach house and gated entrance are listed buildings.
 Neuadd y Dderwen (The Oak Hall) is a carbon neutral 250-seat building that has attracted such performers as Catrin Finch and Shân Cothi and is supported by Western Solar whose CEO, Dr Glen Peters, is the owner of Rhosygilwen.
 In 2011 the first solar energy farm in Wales was installed at Rhosygilwen, with 10,000 panels in a field of 6 acre.
 The estate hosts the annual Penfro Book Festival.
+Dr Peters was appointed MBE in the 2025 King's Birthday Honours "For services to Green Energy and Eco Housing".

 Rhosygilwen was owned by the Jones family until 1697, when it passed to the Colby family who owned it until the 20th century; Thomas Frederick Colby was raised there.
 His father Thomas Colby was High Sheriff of Pembrokeshire in 1771.
-The house was rebuilt in the 1830s.
-The main house, coach house and main gateway are Grade II listed buildings.
+The house was rebuilt in the 1830s, and again towards the end of the century.
+In 1985, the upper floors suffered a fire, but the original oak central staircase remains.